 If your application is refused, the decision email from the Environment Agency will explain why.

-From 1 April 2014 the annual charge for a CCA is £185, multiplied by the number of facilities included in your agreement.
+The annual charge for a CCA is £185, multiplied by the number of facilities included in your agreement.

 So if there are 3 facilities included in the agreement as one target unit, the annual charge will be 3 × £185 = £555.

 The charges apply in full, whether you hold a CCA for all or only part of a calendar year.